sahi-mfg/ab_testing_project/README.md

 #### Results

+I used a z-test to compare the conversion rates of the old and new landing pages.

 The analysis shows that the new landing page does not convert users better than the old landing page.
 The p-value is 0.1596, which is higher than the significance level of 0.05.
 Therefore, we fail to reject the null hypothesis.